-We, Riedel Dance Theater, are storytellers through dance.
-With music, movement, and drama we bring our stories to life.
-Be they comedic, tragic, narrative or poetic, our dances are visually striking, innately musical, emotionally resonant, and pyschologically complex.
+We, Riedel Dance Theater, are storytellers through movement, music, and acting.
+Be they comedic, tragic, narrative or poetic, our works are visually striking, emotionally resonant, viscerally engaging, and pyschologically complex.

-Mr. Riedel has received the Choo San Goh Award in support of his work as well as funding from The Greenwall Foundation, The Frances Alexander Foundation, The New York State Council on the Arts, a Harkness Space Grant, and a space grant from the Steffi Nossen School of Dance.
+Mr. Riedel’s work has been presented at such prestigious venues as the Kennedy Center, The Joyce Theater, Joyce SoHo, The Egg (Albany), Fringe NYC, The Purchase PAC, and others.
+He has received the Choo San Goh Award in support of his work as well as funding from The Greenwall Foundation, The Frances Alexander Foundation, The New York State Council on the Arts, and space grants through the Harkness Dance Center, the Field, and the Steffi Nossen School of Dance.